m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Conjecturing the Authorship of Essays 49 to 57, 62, and 63

 Essays 49 to 57, 62, and 63 amount to 11 papers.
-Suppose that you are made to gamble and the only resource you have to help you with your bet is the Google Sheet that you just created.
+Suppose that you are made to gamble and that the Google Sheet you just created is the only resource you have to help you with your bet.

-You can pick between three options.
+You are allowed to pick between three options.
-In each option, if you are correct, you win the money, and if you are incorrect, you have to pay the money.

  1. The bet is for \$1100.
 To win, you have to specify the author for each of the 11 papers correctly.
  2. The bet is for \$1000.
-To win, you have to pick 10 of the 11 papers and specify the author for each of the 10 papers correctly.
+To win, you have to pick 10 of the 11 papers and specify the author for each of those 10 papers correctly.
  3. The bet is for \$900.
-To win, you have to pick 9 of the 11 papers and specify the author for each of the 9 papers correctly.
+To win, you have to pick 9 of the 11 papers and specify the author for each of those 9 papers correctly.

+In each option, if you are correct, you win the money, but if you are incorrect, you have to pay the money.
-Which option do you pick?
+ - Which option do you pick?
-And how do you specify the author for the papers that you chose?
+ - How do you specify the author for the papers that you chose?
-Justify your decision.
+ - Justify your decisions.